bhargysh/my-prezzos/ADTs.md

 ## I have some 🙋🏾‍♀️

-- Why is a `sealed trait` to define the base type?
+- Why is a `sealed trait` used to define the base type?
 - Why is a `case object` used?

 ---